Last Updated on May 17, 2023 by Matt

 Sometimes, there may be some screws that keep the stem in place.
 You will just need a small wrench or an Allen key to get the job done.

 Some scooters have no levels.
 They only have a pipe that lets you set the height as you please.
-Here’s an example of that mechanism on a Micro scooter for kids.
+Here’s an example of Micro scooter handlebar height for kids.

 How tall are electric scooter handlebars?

-On average, electric scooters have a handlebar height of 99.05 cm (39 inches).
+On average, electric scooters have a handlebar height of 39 in / 99.05 cm.

-The tallest handlebar in an electric today is 112 cm / 44 in.
-It’s on the Turbowheel Hornet scooter.
+The tallest handlebar in an electric today is 43 in / 109 cm.
+It’s on the Nami Burn E-2 Max scooter.

 Check out our full guide for the average scooter handlebar height to learn more.